SebasSBM/shogi_reader/README.md

 This program goal is to read shogi games saved in plain text using Western Shogi Game Notation (see http://japanesechess.org/notation/shogi_notation.html for more details) and use that information to replay every move forwards and backwards.
 It is a prototype, but it works.
 You switch to the next move pressing D, and to the previous pressing A. Now you can also rotate the board 180º pressing R key.

+I want to give special thanks to @200_success♦ and @jonrsharpe, who helped me through codereview.stackexchange.com to see the modelling lacks of the software's whole structure and gave me awesome pointers to improve the source code. http://codereview.stackexchange.com/questions/96707/class-modelling-for-a-shogi-notation-reader

 ### REQUIREMENTS ###
 This software is made with Python and uses the Pygame library to work, so, your OS needs to have:

 - Python installed (usually, Linux based OS have Python installed by default, but there may be exceptions).
 - Pygame library installed.
+- Package python-tkinter

 Global variables have been implemented to grant that the software will find the sprites properly no matter where the Shogi Reader is executed from.